3liz/qgis-lizsync-plugin/docs/processing/README.md

 ### Install Lizsync tools on the central database

- Install the LizSync schema with tables and function on the central database.
+When you are running the plugin for the first time on a new database, you need to install the database schema.

- This script will add
+It will erase and/or create the schema 'lizsync'.

- * A lizsync schema with tables and functions
+CONNECTION_NAME : The PostgreSQL connection to the central database.
+You need to have the right to create a new schema in this database, as a schema lizsync will be created and filled with the needed tables and functions

-Beware !
-If the schema lizsync already exists in the database, not installation will be made.
-You will need to manually correct the situation (drop or modifiy the schemas, tables and functions) with SQL commands.
+OVERRIDE : ** Be careful ** This will remove data in the schema !

 ![algo_id](./lizsync-create_database_structure.png)